michelle-BUPT/TrainSystem/README.md

 ## Description
 ### Introduction
 This is a system designed for the company to manage its tourist train journey.
 According to requirements, we designed severeal functions for different groups of users--administrator, driver and passenger.
+### Functions
+Full description of user manual is attached in the repository named as 'User manual.pdf'.